AnoushkaVyas/Client-Server-Networking/README.md

 ``` console
 Cache verify filename
 ```
-### A `Cachefolder` is required at the client side to implement this.
-The size of the cache is `3` and the cache is session specific but cache folder is not.
+### The size of the cache is `3` and the cache is session specific.
 This commands checks the presence of file in the session cache and if it is there it prints the `Filename` and `Filesize` and if it is not it calls the FileDownload command and downloads it in the Cachefolder.
-If the cache is full then the file with least number of requests in the current session is removed form Cachefolder and session cache.
+If the cache is full then the file with least number of requests in the current session is removed form Cachefolder.

 ``` console
 Cache show
 ```
-### A `Cachefolder` is required at the client side to implement this.
-The size of the cache is `3` and the cache is session specific but cache folder is not.
+###  The size of the cache is `3` and the cache is session specific.
 This commands displays the `Filename` and `Filesize` of all the files in the `Cachefolder`.